forbish/traefik-provider/README.md

 - host: 127.0.0.1
   apiPort: 8080
   webPort: 80
+  # if you use HTTPS
+  tls:
+    ignoreInsecure: true
 ```

 * `host`: IP or hostname of the remote Traefik
 * `apiPort`: Port used to fetch `/api/rawdata`
 * `webPort`: Port used for service routing
+* `tls.ignoreInsecure`: should be true, if you use HTTPS between public and private traefik, but need self-signed certs

 ## Use Case